bilal-fazlani/commanddotnet/docs/dependency-injection.md

 }
 ```

-This looks simple now but because the `Service` class constructor doesn't have any construtor parameters but if it had, it would have been difficult for `App` to create the instance of `Service`.
+This looks simple now but because the `Service` class constructor doesn't have any constructor parameters but if it had, it would have been difficult for `App` to create the instance of `Service`.

 Another reason why you might want to use dependency injection is testable code.
 This is how `App` looks like with "Property injection"